SAP Negotiations

 Perhaps you wonโ€™t dump SAP ERP, but you might choose a different analytics platform instead of SAPโ€™s or move some peripheral system off SAP.
 Donโ€™t make unrealistic threats; SAPโ€™s been around the block and will call your bluff if it’s obvious.

 Another trap is getting internal stakeholders on boardโ€”bluffing to SAP is one thing, but if your execs inadvertently signal, โ€œWeโ€™re not considering others,โ€ that undermines you.
-Also, never burn bridges; you want SAP eager to keep you, not deciding youโ€™re a lost cause.
+Also, never burn bridges; you want SAP to be eager to keep you, not decide youโ€™re a lost cause.
 So, balance the alternative talk with a willingness to stay if the terms are right.

-Do you want to know more about our SAP Negotiation Services?
+Do you want to know more about our SAP Contract Negotiation Service?

 Please enable JavaScript in your browser to complete this form.